 Different Temperature for Different Activations

-In this article, we've stressed that you shouldn't decarb your herb for too long or too hot.
-And that's for a very good reason: because if you do so it can turn your herb into something you didn't intend for it to become.
+In this article, we've stressed that you shouldn't decarb your canna for too long or too hot.
+And that's for a very good reason: because if you do so it can turn your canna into something you didn't intend for it to become.